cilly-cli/cilly/README.md

 ```

 # Documentation
-The following will cover the specifics of the package, but first a definition of the fundamental concepts is in order: **arguments** and **options**.
+Before delving into the specifics of the package, a definition of the fundamental concepts is in order: **arguments** and **options**.

 Arguments are simply values passed directly to a command or an option.

 Options are named flags, e.g. `--option` that can also be assigned their own arguments.

 ## Arguments